opencollective/documentation/fiscal-hosts/payouts/payouts-with-transferwise.md

 ### What are the fees involved?

-The fees are charged by Wise and its value will vary with the currencies being and value being transferred.
+The fees are charged by Wise and its value will vary with the currencies and value being transferred.
 You can read more about [Wise fees here](https://transferwise.com/help/13/understanding-fees-and-rates/2522717/how-do-you-determine-your-fees).

 ### Who pays these fees?